Volunteer Handbook – Program Values and Guidelines

 2019-24 Seattle Public Schools Strategic Plan

 Seattle Public Schools is committed to making sure every student graduates prepared for college, a career, and community participation.
-Seattle Excellence is the district's 2019-24 strategic plan., our five-year strategic plan is focused on supporting students of color who are furthest away from educational justice.
-Volunteering with Seattle Public Schools provides families and community members opportunities to participate in this effort by:
+Seattle Excellence, our five-year strategic plan is focused on supporting students of color who are furthest away from educational justice.
+Volunteering with SPS provides families and community members opportunities to participate in this effort by:

 Educational and Racial Equity

-To underscore the importance Seattle School District places on equal educational opportunities, Policy 0030 ensures Providing equitable access to opportunities, resources and support for each and every for every student.
+To underscore the importance Seattle School District places on equal educational opportunities, Policy 0030 ensures Educational and Racial Equity for every student.
 This includes cultural literacy expectations for staff.

 This policy states that the Seattle School Board is committed to the success of every student in each of our schools and to achieving our mission of ensuring that all students graduate ready for college, career and life.